Description

 1. Primary Care (CPR)

 This is the core of the course, where you’ll master the absolute priority actions to take in the first few critical minutes of an emergency.
-Through hands-on practice, you will learn:
+Through hands-on practice, you will learn:- Scene Safety Assessment: The crucial first step to ensure your own safety before helping others.

 - Primary Assessment: How to quickly and effectively check a patient for consciousness and normal breathing.